Food Labels: Read It Before You Eat It!

 What about international food labels, or when I travel?
 Food products made in other countries still have to comply with FALCPA if they are officially imported into and sold in the United States.
 Other countries have different labelling practices and laws.

-In addition to the eight allergens covered by FALCPA, in Canada additional allergens are mandated to be labeled in “contains” statements: sesame, molluscan shellfish (snails, octopus, clams and scallops), mustard and sulfites (a preservative).
+In addition to the nine allergens covered by FALCPA and FASTER, in Canada additional allergens are mandated to be labeled in “contains” statements: molluscan shellfish (snails, octopus, clams and scallops), mustard and sulfites (a preservative).
 In Japan, buckwheat, peanut, milk, egg, shrimp and crab must be labeled.

 • Work with your healthcare providers to ensure you have a good understanding of your or your child’s allergies and what allergens and foods to avoid.